 Tel: +44 (0)20 7848 1395

-I am a Reader in Risk and Terror in the Department of War Studies at King’s College London where I co-direct the MA in Terrorism, Security and Society.
+I am a Professor in Risk and Terror in the Department of War Studies at King’s College London where I co-direct the MA in Terrorism, Security and Society.
 I am a social psychologist interested in risk and crisis communication, perceptions of risk, and health outcomes in response to extreme events.
 The majority of my projects investigate public and practitioner responses to chemical, biological, radiological or nuclear (CBRN) terrorist incidents (i.e. Home Office, PIRATE, CIE Toolkit, PRACTICE and Deloitte).
 Others, such as the EPSRC/ESRC funded projects, Safer Spaces, investigate the public acceptability of counter terror technologies, communication and activities in public spaces, while Resilient Futures focuses on protecting the critical national infrastructure.

 I am the Chair of the Cabinet Office National Risk Assessment Behavioural Science Expert Group.
 I maintain membership on the Cabinet Office (CCS) Community Resilience Programme Steering Group, the Cabinet Office Practitioner Guidance Advisory Group, Public Health England’s Emergency Response Development Group’s Psychosocial and Behavioural Issues Sub-Group, the Greater London Authority London Resilience Academic Partnership, and the Royal Society Advisory Committee on Scientific Aspects of International Security among others.
 I have been involved in teaching and training for NATO, the IAEA, Home Office, MOD, Metropolitan Police, Police National CBRN Centre, Department of Homeland Security, Local Authority Prevent co-ordinators and others.
 I enjoy membership on the editorial boards for the journals, Resilience: International Policy, Practices and Discourses, and Mental Health, Religion and Culture